 Good Applications for Trappist Cheese

 Any recipe that requires a cheese to melt and become ooey-gooey good would be perfect for this type of cheese.
-Just substitute Trappist cheese for the cheese called for in these recipes:

 The Origins of Trappist Cheese